Muhammed-Rahif/Notpad/README.md

 ### Prerequisites

-What things you need to run the software and how to get them.
+Requirements you need to run the software and how to get them.

 1. [Git](https://git-scm.com/downloads)
 2. [NodeJs](https://nodejs.org/en/download)
 3. [Yarn package manager](https://yarnpkg.com/getting-started/install)

-### Installing
+### Installation

 A step by step series of examples that tell you how to get a development env running.